MadParkerD/MDials/README.md

 ## Software/Libraries

-Midi-USB
+USBMIDI(includes V-USB driver under gpl v2.0)

 ## LICENSE
 This software is licensed under the gpl v3.
 A copy of the relevant license may be found in the top level directory of this git repository along with this README.
+A web version can currently be found at https://www.gnu.org/licenses/gpl-3.0.en.html